Snaacky/thewiki/docs/hidden/seadex-tutorial.md

+---
+label: SeaDex Tutorial
+visibility: hidden
+---

+# SeaDex Tutorial

-# How to use the Seadex/Fansubber Index?
+## How to use the Seadex/Fansubber Index?

 - Go to [SeaDex](http://releases.moe/)/[Fansubber Index](http://index.fansubcar.tel) and search for the anime you want to find Best Release/Best Fansub for (In this example i will be using Absolute Duo).
 In case you are looking for a movie you can switch between TV Series and Movies by clicking on the corresponding buttons at the top left corner.